Anti-Quebec sentiment: Esther Delisle

-Esther Delisle, a French-Canadian PhD student at Université Laval, wrote a thesis that discussed the "fascist" and anti-Semitic published writings by intellectuals and leading newspapers in Quebec in the decade before World War II.
+Esther Delisle, a French-Canadian PhD student at Université Laval, wrote a thesis that discussed the "fascist" and antisemitic published writings by intellectuals and leading newspapers in Quebec in the decade before World War II.
 She published a book, The Traitor and the Jew (1992), which was based on that work and examined the articles and beliefs of Lionel Groulx, an important intellectual in the history of French-Canadian Catholicism and nationalism.
 Groulx is a revered figure to many French Quebecers, who consider him a father of Quebec nationalism, but his works are seldom read today.
 To separate his political and literary activities from his academic work, Groulx was known to write journalism and novels under numerous pseudonyms.
 In her book, Delisle claimed that Groulx, under the pseudonym Jacques Brassier, had written in 1933 in L'Action nationale:

 Within six months or a year, the Jewish problem could be resolved, not only in Montreal but from one end of the province of Quebec to the other.
 There would be no more Jews here other than those who could survive by living off one another.

 Quebec Premier Jacques Parizeau and numerous other commentators labelled her book as "Quebec bashing."
 Her work received more coverage from other Quebec journalists.
 Critics challenged both her conclusions and her methodology.
 Issues of methodology had been raised initially by some of the professors of her thesis committee, two of whom thought the identified problems had not been corrected.
 Gérard Bouchard of the Université du Québec à Chicoutimi identified several dozen errors, including incorrect citations and references that could not be found in cited source material.
 He claims that the text of her book revealed that Delisle had not consulted some of the sources directly.